Timendus/chip8-test-suite/README.md

 ![The flags test](./pictures/flags.png)

-Each code on the screen corresponds to an opcode, and shows if the output value is correct (first checkmark), if the flag is correct (second checkmark, if present) and if the order in which the vF register is read and written to is correct (third checkmark, if present).
+Each code on the screen corresponds to an opcode, and shows if the output value is correct (first checkmark), if the flag is correct (second checkmark) and if the order in which the vF register is read and written to is correct (third checkmark).
 If you see a cross instead of a checkmark in any of these spots, you have an issue in your interpreter logic.

 The top part (that starts with "HAPPY" for "happy path") checks the behaviour of the following opcodes, in the case where we **don't** expect an overflow, carry